kirklong/ThreeBodyBot/README.md

 To make the animations with this code all you really need to download is the threeBodyProb.jl script.
 There are comments there that hopefully explain how to use it and change the options so that you can start generating your own interesting systems!
 If you want to specify initial conditions (instead of having them be randomly generated) this script should be easy to modify to accomplish that goal.

 You should be able to generate an animation right away without changing any settings simply by uncommenting the code past line 271 and commenting out the code segment between lines 235 and 259.
 If run this way an animation should be generated in the folder where the script was run from.
 For more advanced control over how the animations are generated you will need to use the method outlined between lines 235 and 259, and you will need to specify some file paths.
+That method also generates animations ***significantly*** faster.
+If there is enough interest (or enough confusion) I will try to make a more generalized version of the script that doesn't depend on explicit file paths.

 The 3BodySetup.ipynb notebook is more of the stream of consciousness I had while creating this project and testing different things, but it may be useful if you want to see how things are tweaked (but it's not very well documented sorry).

+The shell script is (3BodyShell.sh) depends almost entirely on filepaths to my machine and requires use of the Twitter API through ther server.js script but is a good template to base your own off of (if you desire), and the ffmpeg command there by itself may be useful.

 ### Prerequisites